SQL Injection Hack By Googlebot Proxy

 3. Googlebot has visited this content and crawled it following the links containing the attack vectors which have then been logged by site.

-This attack by proxy has left no trace of the actual attacker and the trail only leads back to Google who I cannot believe tried to hack me on purpose.
-Therefore this is a very clever little trick as websites are rarely inclined to block the worlds foremost search engine from their site.
+This "attack by SERP proxy" has left no trace of the actual attacker and the trail only leads back to Google who I cannot believe tried to hack me on purpose.

 Therefore I was faced with the difficult choice of either adding this IP to my exception list of users never to block under any circumstance or blocking it from my site.